macleginn/bivaltyp/content/project/questionnaire/index.md

     P. got down from the horse.

 91. {{ predicate:listen }}
     (What is P. doing?)
-P. is listening to radio.
+P. is listening to the radio.

 92. {{ predicate:obey }}
     (M. is a mischievous boy, but) P. always listens to / obeys his mother.